ThoX3/lab1-reseau/GodotPP/README.md

 ### Initial Setup
 Clone the repository (including submodules) and run the setup to download the Godot Engine binary:

 # Configure the project and build custom targets for the editor, game, cheat, and server.
-The CMake configuration will automatically fetch and build the `GodotPP` bindings and the SNL Rust library.
 ```bash
 cmake -S . -B build `
   "-DCMAKE_TOOLCHAIN_FILE=../vcpkg/scripts/buildsystems/vcpkg.cmake" `